Watercolor for Beginners: Lesson 2 – Brush Techniques & Creating Texture

 Now that you have your supplies and understand water control, it’s time to get comfortable with your brushstrokes!
 In this lesson, you’ll practice different brush techniques to create lines, textures, and shapes—all essential for future watercolor paintings.

-🎨 Watch the full tutorial on YouTube: Coming Soon!
+🎨 Watch the full tutorial on YouTube: Full Tutorial!

 What You’ll Learn in This Lesson